Search the Encyclopedia

 It is not known which of the five versions of the bust was acquired by Jefferson; the bust now in Monticello's collection is a modern plaster.
 No record of the original can be found after Cornelia Randolph's drawing of the plan of Monticello's first floor, made after Jefferson's death, which records its location in the Entrance Hall.

-- ↑ Peter Carr was the son of Jefferson's sister Martha and his boyhood friend Dabney Carr, who died prematurely and was the first to be buried in the Jefferson graveyard at Monticello.
-Thomas Jefferson to Peter Carr, Paris, August 10, 1787, in PTJ, 12:19.
+- 1. Jefferson to Peter Carr, Paris, August 10, 1787, in PTJ, 12:19.
+Transcription available at Founders Online.
+Peter Carr was the son of Jefferson's sister Martha and his boyhood friend Dabney Carr, who died prematurely and was the first to be buried in the Jefferson graveyard at Monticello.
+See also Jefferson to Robert Skipwith, Monticello, August 3, 1771, in PTJ, 1:76-81.
+Transcription available at Founders Online.

-- ↑ Jefferson to Charles Bellini, Paris, September 30, 1785, in Ibid, 8:568.
-Letterpress copy available online from the Library of Congress.
+- 2. Jefferson to Charles Bellini, Paris, September 30, 1785, in PTJ, 8:568.
+Letterpress copy available online at the Library of Congress.
+Transcription available at Founders Online.